artainmo/web-development/back-front-end/javascript/README.md

 This JavaScript example writes "Hello JavaScript!" into an HTML element with id="demo" (`<p id="demo"></p>`) `<script> document.getElementById("demo").innerHTML = "Hello JavaScript!"; </script>`<br>
 Javascript can also change HTML styles `<script>document.getElementById("demo").style.fontSize = "25px";</script>` or attributes `<script>document.getElementById("image").src = "picture.gif";</script>`.

 Inline javascript is javascript directly written in HTML element attribute.
-It is usually used for events, which are triggers after user-site interaction, to call functions.
+It is usually used for events, which are triggers after user-site interactions, to call functions.
 For example here when a user clicks on a button the display() function is called `<input type="button" value="Result" onClick="display()"/> `.

 Those javascript functions can also be written inside external .js files.
-External scripts are practical when the same code is used in many different web pages.<br>
+External scripts are practical when the same code is used in many different web pages or to make the code more modular and thus readable.<br>
 To use an external .js script in an HTML file, put the name of the script file in the src attribute of a <script> tag: `<script src="myScript.js"></script>`.